viktorlorentz/crazyfile/README.md

 ## Use Crazyfile in Your Project

 You can import `crazyfile` in your Python code to programmatically export `.crazy.yaml` files.
 Ensure the repository (or installed package) is on your `PYTHONPATH`.

+If you want you can also just copy the `crazyfile.py` file into your project and use it directly.

 ```python
 from crazyfile import yaml_to_crazy, store_data_to_crazy